twcau/UpdateMyWindowsMachine/README.md

 │   ├── Tests/                                # Pester tests for all major functions │   ├── WindowsUpdateModule.psd1              # Module manifest
 │   ├── WindowsUpdateModule.psm1              # Module loader (dot-sources all Public/Private functions)
+├── Archive/                                  # Archived/old files (not used by main script) ├── Logs/                                     # Log files (auto-generated, not in repo)
 ```
 ## <a name='ModuleDevelopment'></a>Module Development
 - All functions are in `WindowsUpdateModule/Public` or `Private`.